tdoug19/ENSE_370_Lab/Lab-3/FactoryDesignPattern.md

 ### Factory Pattern Example
 Suppose we wanted to create a factory to build enemy UFO Ships?
 [Reference Derek Banas](https://www.youtube.com/watch?v=ub0DXaeV6hA&t=451s)
+This will allow us to create Enemy Ships at runtime and which type of ship can be determined at run time.

 ```mermaid
 classDiagram